What You Should Know About This Degree

 Here are some questions to ask when researching Master’s in Educational Leadership programs:

 While you are researching programs’ plans of study, you should also look at their application deadlines and admissions requirements.
-This information is usually available online, or by contacting the school’s admissions department.
+This information is usually available online, or you can contact the school’s admissions department.

 Now is also an ideal time to explore options for financing your graduate degree.
 These funding resources can include scholarships, assistantships, loans, grants, and tuition assistance benefits from your current employer.